-Barratry The offense of frequently exciting and stirring up quarrels and suits.
+The offense of frequently exciting and stirring up quarrels and suits.
 (Note: Common barratry is the practice of inciting groundless judicial proceedings.)
-In maritime law, barratry refers to any fraudulent act of the master or mariners to the injury of the owner
+In maritime law, barratry refers to any fraudulent act of the master or mariners to the injury of the owner.

+Barrister:

-Barrister A counsel (attorney) admitted to plead at the bar (court).
+A counsel (attorney) admitted pleading at the bar (court).